tilleul/apple2/applesoft/nfs/general/04_avoid_integer_variables.md

 	- `HTAB EX%: PRINT "X"` or
 	- `PLOT EX%, EY%` or
 	- `HPLOT EX%, EY%` or
-	- `(X)DRAW E AT EX%,EY%`.
+	- `(X)DRAW E AT EX%,EY%` or
+	- your own technique, but you still need to access `EX%` and `EY%`
 - you need to check if the player's position is the same as the enemy's
 	- `IF EX%=X AND EY%=Y THEN ...`
 - you need to erase the enemy on the next loop iteration, meaning
-	- you might store the enemy's previous position in another set of variables
+	- you might need to store the enemy's previous position in another set of variables
 		- `XE=EX%: YE=EY%` (no need to use integer variables like `XE%` or `YE%` since the conversion is already done)
 	- you'll do another call to `HTAB+PRINT`, `PLOT`, `HPLOT`, `(X)DRAW`
 - you might need to check if the enemy was hit by the player's projectile
 	- `IF EX%=PX AND EY%=PY THEN ...`
 - etc.

-Every time you use `EX%` (and `EY%`) you'll lose 200-350 cycles and after 3-5 times, using an real variable is a better choice.
+Every time you use `EX%` (and `EY%`) you'll lose 200-350 cycles and after 3-5 times, using a real variable is a better choice.

 ## 🍎 Recommendations